Easy Burrito Bowl with Perfect Rice

-As a mommy of three active Littles, I shoot for variety in my rice dishes.
+Generally, we shoot for variety in our rice dishes.
 Our pantry is perpetually stocked with every kind of rice known to woman: Jasmine, Basmati, brown, long grain, short grain, wild, really wild, not-so-wild…we’ve got it all.

-I’d get blue rice if it existed (Does it?
-Don’t hold out on me.)
+We’d get blue rice if it existed (Does it?
+Don’t hold out on us.)

-Check out how fluffy and perfect this Jasmine rice turned out.
-I ate too many spoonfuls to count, straight out of this here bowl. ⇓
+Check out how fluffy and perfect this Jasmine rice turned out in this burrito bowl.

 - 2 (15 oz each) cans black beans, rinsed and drained